trinker/textclean/README.md

 It is useful to drop/remove empty rows or unwanted rows (for example the researcher dialogue from a transcript).
 The `drop_empty_row` & `drop_row` do empty row do just this.
-First I'll demo the removal of empty rows.
+First I’ll demo the removal of empty rows.

     ## create a data set wit empty rows